alvaromf2002-cpu/metair/README.md

 - Static maps are available in the `images/` folder (`output.png`).
 - A temporal wind animation is provided as `wind_animation.gif`.
-- The graphical interface (`ui_app.py`) can be used to explore the processed data interactively.

 ---